-Coral World also serves as a rehabilitation center for injured or sick turtles and even struggling hatchlings that have not found their way out to sea and the safety of mats of Sargassum seaweed.
+Coral World serves as a rehabilitation center for injured or sick turtles and even struggling hatchlings that have not found their way out to sea and the safety of mats of Sargassum seaweed.

 Artificial lighting from buildings, streetlights, and beachfront properties has a disorienting effect on hatchlings who find their way to the sea by the light reflected off the ocean.
 Even adult turtles can mistakenly move inland after egg laying, and females tend to avoid areas where beachfront lighting is most intense.
 Turtles also abort nesting attempts more often in lighted areas.
 So artificial lighting has had profound negative effects on nesting behavior and success.
 Coral World has worked with local hotels to ensure that their beachfront lighting is designed to avoid disorienting local sea turtles.

+Turtles throughout the world are also endangered by the continuing loss of nesting habitat.
+Research suggests that marine turtles have an extremely high affinity for their nesting beaches so the loss or reduction of even a single nesting beach can have serious effects.
+The most serious threat is caused by increased human presence on beaches, especially at night, which causes nesting females to try to shift their nesting sites, sometimes to less suitable beaches.
+Egg laying can be aborted or delayed as well.
 Recreational use discourages nesting activity on beaches that have been used for millennia.
 The introduction of recreational equipment such as lounge chairs, umbrellas, small boats, and beach cycles, to name a few, can further reduce the usefulness of a beach for nesting, and can seriously damage or destroy any existing nests.
 Coral World has made an effort to educate vendors on and visitors to nearby Coki Beach about the importance of watching for nesting activity.
 When informed of nesting activity on Coki Beach, we have relocated nests to safer locations and assisted hatchlings to make their way to the sea.